yu0bab/vxsacademy-course-s-/14 - Logical-Operators.md

     ballX = 400 + 2; //have the ball a bit to the right when it exits the right portal }
 ```
-If you replace the if statements with that, you'll see that when the ball goes into the right portal, it just stops.
+If you replace the code with that, you'll see that when the ball goes into the right portal, it just stops.
 Are the if statements not working anymore?
 No, I can assure you that they're still working.
-Let me show you what the computer is doing when it sees these new if statements:
+Let me show you what the computer is doing when it sees these new code:
 ```js
 //when it hits the right portal, ballX will be greater than 400